arthursandorvk/ciphertext-policy-ABE-Android/README.md

 Welcome to my GitHub repository dedicated to the research on the blockchain technology applied to cloud storage.
 My name is Arthur Sandor, and I am a researcher in applied cryptography, blockchain technology, and machine learning.
-The purpose of this repository is to share knowledge and ideas with the community to advance our understanding of secure and privacy-preserving blockain-enabled cloud computing.
+The purpose of this repository is to share knowledge and ideas with the community to advance our understanding of secure and privacy-preserving blockchain-enabled cloud computing.

 ## About Me